amastrobera/java_course_proj/README.md

 #### Run the GUI

-The guy has three tabs.
+The GUI has three tabs.
 A Menu tab, to select four courses and save it.
 A Meal tab, to view the specifics of each course.
 A Users tab, to view all users, or allergic users to the selected menu.

 	java -jar gui/dist/gui.jar